yurizhuravel/CV/README.md

 #### And finally

-I like long-distance running and things on two wheels, both motorised and not
+I like drums, disc golf and things on two wheels, motorised or not